Ngal'ayel Mukau: International career

 Born in Belgium, Mukau is of DR Congolese descent.
+Mukau holds both Congolese and French nationalities from his parents.
 He is a former youth international for Belgium, having played for the Belgium U18s.
 However, he was called up to a training camp for the DR Congo U21s in September 2023, and debuted with them in a pair of friendlies against the Tunisia U20s in October 2023.

-On 16 November 2024, he made his debut for the DR Congo national team, coming on as a substitute in an 2025 Africa Cup of Nations qualification against Guinea.
+On 16 November 2024, he made his debut for the DR Congo national team, coming on as a substitute in a 2025 Africa Cup of Nations qualification against Guinea.

+On May 19, 2026, he was included in the 26-man squad selected by head coach Sébastien Desabre to represent the DR Congo at the 2026 FIFA World Cup.